 As the years progressed, the “Interview” and “Call-in” would become a regular format for Midday.
 Beginning in the mid-1970’s until 1992, Midday was hosted by Bob Potter, after which, Gary Eichten became the permanent host.
 Many guest hosts also participated over the years.
 During the Eichten era, Midday became a daily two-hour program staple, running from 11AM-1PM.
 Midday ended its run in January 2012, when long-time host Eichten retired.

-May 18, 1993 - Harvey Golub, president and CEO of American Express Company, speaking at Minnesota Meeting.
-Golub’s address was on the topic “Making Change Happen: An Imperative for Business.”
-Following speech, Golub answered audience questions.
+March 8, 1993 - Jacques Andreani, French ambassador, speaking at Minnesota Meeting.
+Andreani’s address was on the topic of French, European and global economy.
+Following speech, Andreani answered audience questions.
 Minnesota Meeting is a non-profit corporation which hosts a wide range of public speakers.
 It is managed by the Hubert H. Humphrey Institute of Public Affairs at the University of Minnesota.